Woodstock golf club Clare

 Golf Deals » Woodstock

-Stay at Hotel Woodstock & enjoy 2-nights bed & breakfast, with a round of golf at Woodstock Golf Club.
+Stay at Hotel Woodstock & enjoy overnight bed & breakfast and a round of golf at Woodstock golf club.

-Our Golf Package in Clare includes a 2-Night stay in the comfort of our spacious rooms at our newly refurbished hotel, with full Irish breakfast on both mornings and enjoy the challenge of a round of golf at Woodstock Golf Club.
+Our One Night Golf Package in Clare includes an overnight stay in the comfort of our spacious king rooms, with full Irish breakfast.
+Enjoy the challenge of a round of golf on one of Clare’s most challenging golf courses.

 |Green Fees Midweek:||€25|